wix/stylable/site/docs/guides/stylable-component-library.md

     * a folder for each component with its stylable stylesheet
 * The `src/themes` folder contains the relevant theme files.

-> **Note:** Although you may think the project file should be at the `src` level, we recommend you to create the `project.st.css` file at the same level as your components because there are many links between this file and your component files.
+> **Note:** Although you may think the project file should be at the `src` level, we recommend the `project.st.css` file be at the same level as your components because there are many links between this file and your component files.

 ## The `project.st.css` file